lrheault/partyembed/README.md

 ## Description

-This is a release of materials for the study cited below.
-We will post developments on this page as time permits.
+This is a release of archive materials for the study cited below.

 To download the pre-trained models, use this [link](https://drive.google.com/open?id=17DWO_2UyjEZ9HnH3AACSdH3JZLpvb4bP).
 Additional information can be found on the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/K0OYQF).